milojacquet/flat-hypercube/README.md

 ## Piece filters

 Flat hypercube supports passing piece filters from a file via the `--filters` option.
 Each line of the file should contain one filter.
-A filter consists of a sequence of terms separated by `+`, where each term consists of the names of some facets, optionally followed by `!` and more facets.
-Each term corresponds to a cuboidal filter that shows pieces that have colors named before the `!` and do not have colors named after the `!`, where the colors are named after their solved side.
+A filter consists of a sequence of terms separated by `+`, where each term consists of one or more selector characters, optionally followed by `!` and more selector characters.
+Each term shows pieces that match the selectors before the `!` and do not match the selectors after the `!`.
+A selector character can either be the name of a facet, which selects pieces with that facet's color, or a number from `0` to `9` or `&`, which represents 10, which selects pieces with that many colors.
 The filter shows all pieces that are shown in at least one term.
 To use the next filter, use <kbd>Shift</kbd>+<kbd>K</kbd>, and to use the previous filter, use <kbd>Shift</kbd>+<kbd>J</kbd>.

 Live filter creation is also supported.
 To do this, use use <kbd>Shift</kbd>+<kbd>F</kbd> to enter live filter mode.
-Facet names are entered via their selector keybind in lowercase, or by typing their name in capital (Greek letters are supported), and `+` and `!` are entered normally.
+Facet names are entered via their selector keybind in lowercase, or by typing their name in capital (Greek letters are supported), and `+`, `!`, and digits are entered normally.
 To confirm, use <kbd>Enter</kbd>, and to cancel, use <kbd>Esc</kbd>.

 ## Miscellaneous